guberArmin/PG6301-1-20V-Exam/README.md

 icon of passing build to this `README.md` (found at beginning of the file)

 - Although it was not required to comment our code I felt it was good idea to do it.
 Both for me, while developing website,  and for examiners to understand my train of thought.
 - Added pictures of all players under `/public/player-pictures`

+### REST API endpoints

+All API endpoints are named according to convention.
+For example `get` on end point `/api/players` returns `array` of players as expected by convention.
+Other endpoints can be seen in `user-api.js` and `players-api.js`

 ### Special mentions
 Here I discuss things that might not be 100% clear, when it comes to my implementation, and are required by exam text.